 Some of our project activities are repeatable, and so we build them into standard consultancy offerings with senior consultants designing, defining, and documenting how these are delivered.

-Our main product in this area is our B2B SaaS Foundations offering, which provides a multi-account AWS deployment managed centrally with Control Tower, and follows practices recommended by AWS and refined by us through working with hundreds of SaaS businesses.
+Our main product in this area is our B2B SaaS Foundations offering, which provides a multi-account AWS deployment managed centrally with Control Tower.
+It follows practices recommended by AWS and refined by us through working with hundreds of SaaS businesses.

-As well as project work like this, we have ongoing support relationships with some customers - we don’t operate their infrastructure for them, but we’re available 24x7 to help their teams with anything that comes up during operation.
+As well as project work like this, we have ongoing support relationships with some customers.
+We don’t operate their infrastructure for them or respond to their alerts.

-The salary range listed is an indicative range for UK employees.
+The salary for this posting is £65,000 to £85,000.
+This salary range is an indicative range for UK employees.

 Our offer to you will take into account your experience (benchmarked against our existing team), and your location.